dyweb/gommon/README.md

 - [spf13/viper](https://github.com/spf13/viper/) for config
   - looking up config via string key makes type system useless, so we always marshal entire config file to a single struct
     - it also makes refactor easier
-  - we only use YAML, might add RCL, won't support TOML
+  - we only use YAML, might add RCL

 requests